The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Generally speaking, inheritance tax (IHT) is charged only on individuals and trusts.
-However, to prevent avoidance of the tax, the charge is extended to close companies in the following cases:
+Generally speaking, inheritance tax (IHT) is charged only on transfers of value by individuals and trusts.
+However, to prevent avoidance of the tax, the charge is extended to participators in close companies where:

-A close company is defined, as it is for corporation tax, as a company under the control of five or fewer participators or of any of its directors.
+A close company is defined, as it is for corporation tax, as a company under the control or ownership of five or fewer participators or of any number of directors who are participators.
 This includes, for the purposes of IHT, companies resident outside the UK.
+A participator is a person who in relation to a company has a share or interest in the income or capital of the company.

-For a general discussion on close companies, see the Definition of a close company guidance note in the OMB module (subscription sensitive).
+For a general discussion on close companies, see the Definition of a close company guidance note in the OMB module.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.